Watch Description

 The American Waltham Watch Company originally manufactured the Boston 474’s pocket watch in Waltham, Massachusetts, in 1925 — the same year the influential automotive designer and executive John DeLorean was born.
 John DeLorean started working part-time at Chrysler while attending college, and he went on to attend the Chrysler Institute of Engineering, where he graduated with a master’s degree in Automotive Engineering.
 John DeLorean’s career in the automotive industry spanned 30 years.
 He designed groundbreaking vehicles for Chrysler, Pontiac, Packard Motor Car Company, and the DeLorean Motor Company, including the Pontiac GTO, Chevrolet Cosworth Vega, and the DMC DeLorean.

-This watch's movement is serial number 25184307 from the Waltham Watch Company.
 Also known as American Watch Company and American Waltham Watch Company, Waltham was one of the leaders in attempting an entirely new concept, machines making machines.
 Prior to this, a watchmaker would hand-make each part of a movement one-at-a-time.
 Operating from 1851-1957, Waltham called its product the "Scientific Watch."
 Waltham's innovative, precise machining techniques made parts interchangeable, and their early version of the assembly line made high-quality watches efficient to produce.
 Legend has it that Henry Ford drew inspiration for his assembly line production from a visit to Waltham's factory.
 Located on the bank of the Charles River in "Watch City" (Waltham), Massachusetts, the factory has since been converted to apartment lofts.

 Legal Disclaimer: All product and company names, logos, brands, and other trademarks featured or referred to within Vortic's products and services are the property of their respective intellectual property rights holders, if any.
 Those intellectual property rights holders, other than Vortic, LLC, are not affiliated with Vortic, LLC, our products, or our website.
 They do not sponsor or endorse our materials.